chrisdonlan87/PageRank/README.md

+O(n) implementation of the page rank algorithm completed for class.

+Original readme read:

-The extra credit funtions are commented out in the main file.
+The extra credit functions are commented out in the main file.

 In order to run the extra credit, and vary alpha: